gre/gre/blockarts/CryptoAliens/README.md

 ## How is it implemented technically?

-First of all, I would like to point out the source code is available here next to this `README.md`.
+First of all, I would like to point out the [source code is available here on Github](https://github.com/gre/shaderday.com/tree/master/blockarts/CryptoAliens).

 It is implemented with [`gl-react`](https://github.com/gre/gl-react) which is convenient to write and compose [_GLSL Fragment Shaders_](https://www.khronos.org/opengl/wiki/Fragment_Shader).